sanagno/benign_memorization/README.md

-## Early code release for `The Curious Case of Benign Memorization'
+## Code for the ICLR2023 paper `The Curious Case of Benign Memorization'.

 Experiments when run using `Python 3.8.5`, `CUDA Version 11.3` and `Pytorch 1.10.0`.